 Our new MAAH is the first MA in Hong Kong to focus on art history.
 It provides advanced training for students and specialists pursuing either academic study in art history or professional careers in museum, curatorial, and other art-related fields.
-The MAAH will launch in September 2019, with applications for admission due on February 15, 2019.
+The application for 2020/21 will be available in December 2019, with applications for admission due on February 5, 2020.
 All teaching and learning in the MAAH is conducted in English, led by full-time teachers in the Department of Fine Arts, all of whom hold Ph.D. degrees from leading international universities.
 Admission is competitive, with a maximum intake of 20 students per year.

 The MAAH is a one-year, full-time programme consisting of six advanced courses and one 10,000-word dissertation.
 Courses span Asian and western art, from early periods to modern.
 All courses are taught on weekdays, distributed over two semesters.
 Students begin individual dissertation work in the spring semester and submit the dissertation in late July.
 Each dissertation is supervised by a specialist supervisor who may be a teacher in the Fine Arts department or an outside expert.